 How To Calibrate A Digital Instant Read Thermometer

-A digital meat thermometer is an important tool for a pitmaster who wants to ensure that the meal they are preparing is cooked thoroughly, resulting in perfectly cooked meat.
+A meat thermometer is an important tool for a pitmaster who wants to ensure that the meal they are preparing is cooked thoroughly, resulting in perfectly cooked meat.

 To calibrate your thermometer, you will need to do two separate tests :